-“Big 4 vs Mid Tier.
-Which will be better for my career?”
+“Big 4 vs Mid Tier – which will be better for my career?”
 It’s a question that has taxed many graduates.
-A few years ago, I wrote about the differences between a Mid Tier Firm and a Big 4 firm.
-In this article, I revisit those thoughts and update them with what has changed in the intervening time.
+To answer it, I previously wrote about the differences between working for a Big 4 firm and a Mid Tier Firm, however, I specifically compared to Mid Tier firms below the top 10 accounting firms only.
+In this article, I revisit those thoughts to highlight the key differences between the Big 4 and Mid Tier firms towards the top end instead.

 Big 4 vs Mid Tier: Is there a difference?

 What’s the fuss?
 An accounting firm is an accounting firm, right?
 Wrong!
 The Big 4 (Deloitte, EY, KPMG, PwC) are very different beasts to even the national firms in the UK accountancy top 10-20.
 Even within the Mid Tier, there is a large difference between working for a BDO or Grant Thornton and a top 10-20 firm.
-Since I wrote my original article, BDO and Grant Thornton have become Big 4-lite firms.
+Since I wrote my previous article, BDO and Grant Thornton have become Big 4-lite firms.
 Like the Big 4, they are building their consulting capability (on a much smaller scale) and have very structured talent management and career progression processes.
+It is for this reason, that I’d like to explore the differences between Mid Tier firms towards the top end and Big 4 firms to show you the distinction between Big 4, Big 4-lite, and Mid Tier firms.

 Don’t Big 4 firms have a broader range of specialisms and larger clients?

-Whilst recent audit reforms mean that more Mid Tier firms get to audit FTSE 100 and FTSE 350 companies than before, it is fair to say that the Big 4 – EY, KPMG, Deloitte, and PwC, tend to work on clients at the top of the Mid Market through to the largest multinational and international firms.
-If you work for a Big 4 firm you can normally guarantee to work with the largest companies and richest private individuals.
-However, with PwC and KPMG recently introducing very competitively priced services and specialist units for small businesses, you may still find yourself working in a smaller market.
+In my previous article, I wrote this: Whilst recent audit reforms mean that more Mid Tier firms get to audit FTSE 100 and FTSE 350 companies than before, it is fair to say that the Big 4 – EY, KPMG, Deloitte, and PwC, tend to work on clients at the top of the mid-market through to the largest multinational and international firms.
+If you work for a Big 4 firm, you are pretty much guaranteed to work with the largest companies and richest private individuals.
+However, for a few years now, PwC and KPMG have introduced very competitively priced services and specialist units for small businesses, so you may find yourself working in a smaller market sometimes too even at a Big 4.
+After the Sarbanes-Oxley Act in 2002, the Big 4 firms sold their large consultancy arms.
+Over the last five years or so, they have been rebuilding their consultancy practices by diversifying their offer, whilst retaining their traditional accountancy, tax and advisory services.
+After all, given the unprecedented access most of the Big 4 firms have to large businesses in the UK and globally, it makes sense to be able to offer a complimentary consultancy service.

 The rapid rise of cloud-based accounting systems, such as Xero, have enabled The Big 4 to become an attractive proposition to SMEs – traditionally the market occupied by Mid Tier and small firms.
 Previously, you could say that the Big 4 worked on large corporates and listed companies, BDO, Grant Thornton and the top of the Mid-Tier focused on the Mid-Market and larger of the privately owned businesses, and the rest of the Mid Tier focused on SMEs.
-That isn’t the case now.
+That isn’t the case now; the market has moved on.
 The Big 4 are encroaching more and more on the Mid Tier and small firm market place, and the larger Mid Tier are reaching higher.
-For example, KPMG have a small business and an enterprise division catering to the needs of small and private businesses, while BDO and Grant Thornton are nibbling away at the corporates and listed companies.
+For example, KPMG has a small business and an enterprise division catering to the needs of small and private businesses, while BDO and Grant Thornton are nibbling away at the corporates and listed companies.
+If your goal is to move from Mid Tier to Big 4, this may just be food for thought for you.

 Working for the Big 4 still means a bigger salary – right?

-Big 4 vs Mid Tier – salaries not that different.
+Mid Tier vs Big 4 – salaries not that different.

 - Trainee: £26 – 35k